The History of Senbazuru

 Pull the crane to the bottom of your thread so it rests on the bead.

-You now have two options when it comes to threading the rest of your cranes.
+You now have two options when threading the rest of your cranes.
 You can either go on to repeat the previous two steps with your 39 remaining cranes, or you can 'space' them by stringing a bead in between each crane (both options pictured below).
 Both methods are common, and the one you pick is entirely up to which one looks best to you.
 I personally like the way they look without beads, so the rest of the photos in this tutorial won't show the spacing beads.

-Once you have all 40 cranes on your string, cut off the excess thread leaving around 6-8 inches of thread at the top (please ignore the knot in my string.
+Once you have all 40 cranes on your string, cut off the excess thread, leaving around 6-8 inches of thread at the top (please ignore the knot in my string.
 I cut it too short at first and had to extend it.
 Oops.).

-Once you complete your first string set it aside for now (I suggest temporarily hanging it so the cranes are not in danger of being crushed), and repeat the previous steps to create 24 more strings.
+Once you complete your first string, set it aside for now (I suggest temporarily hanging it so the cranes are not in danger of being crushed), and repeat the previous steps to create 24 more strings.
 Once you have completed all 1,000 cranes (or however many cranes you're interested in folding), it's time to construct the sanbazuru.
 If you choose to use the traditional 'bundle' configuration (below), simply use the six inches of spare thread at the top of each string to tie them all together.
 Otherwise, let your creativity run wild and have fun creating your own personalized senbazuru!

 To find more origami projects, check out our eSource Creativebug or search for Origami books on Overdrive.